mgildea87/CUT-RUN/README.md

 ## samples_info.tab
 This file contains a tab deliminated table with:

 		1. The names of R1 and R2 of each fastq file as received from the sequencing center.
+If sample was not split over multiple lanes, remove the lane number (L001) from the fastq file name. cat_rename.py removes this when it concatenates .fastq files split over multiple lanes.
 		2. Simple sample names
 		3. Condition (e.g. diabetic vs non_diabetic)
 		4. Replicate #
+		5. The antibody column specifies if the sample is the ChIP antibody or a control (input or IgG etc...)
-		5. Sample name is the concatenated final sample_id
+		6. Sample name is the concatenated final sample_id.
+This is a concatenation of the sample name, condition, replicate, and antibody columns
-		6. IgG_control specifies which samples are IgG input controls (yes = control, no = not control)
-		7. Additional info can be added to this table for downstream use in analysis
+		7. Additional metadata can be added to this table for downstream analysis
+		8. Sample name, condition, and replicate should be identical for each pair of antibody and control fastq files.
+The antibody column specifies which of the pair is antibody and which is control.
 ## config.yaml
 This file contains general configuaration info.

 		1. Where to locate the samples_info.tab file
 		2. Path to bowtie2 indexed genome
 		3. Path to bowtie2 indexed genome for the spike-in (E.coli)
-		3. Path to feature file (.GTF).
-This isnt utilized at this point

 ## cluster_config.yml
 Sbatch parameters for each rule in the Snakefile workflow
 ## cat_rename.py